My thanks to Faigie Kobre for returning with a much anticipated post on natural consequences for kids!

 Parents often, cannot follow through on these natural consequences.
 They buy their children new toys when the toys get lost or stolen due to negligence on the child’s part.
-They will bring them lunch, snack and homework to school when it gets left at home.
+They will bring them lunch, snacks, and homework to school when it gets left at home.
 They clean up after their kids because they can’t take the mess or their children not having clean clothes.

 On the opposite spectrum, there are parents that are determined to follow through on natural consequences without making exceptions and the consequences can become punitive.
-This becomes counterproductive as the children end up developing an anger towards their parents and don’t learn the lesson they are supposed to.
+This becomes counterproductive as the children end up developing anger towards their parents and don’t learn the lesson they are supposed to.